 The University will support you and your student.
-On the rare occasion that a student is unhappy and requests to be moved we will mediate to try and resolve any issues but may need to move the student.
+On the rare occasion that a student is unhappy and requests to be moved, we will mediate to try and resolve any issues but may need to move the student.
 If you are not comfortable with a student, we are happy to mediate or move a student at your request if you prefer.
 One weeks' notice is required to for a student or homestay provider move request.

-Should a group cancel, and we are unable to give you at least 1 weeks’ notice then you will be compensated with 1 week’s payment to cover your costs.
+Should a group cancel and we are unable to give you at least one weeks’ notice, you will be compensated with one week’s payment to cover your costs.

 Register now to become a Homestay provider by completing this form.

-We will need to arrange a visit to meet you and see your home, check you have a current gas safety certificate and insurance, then we can arrange a Fire Risk Assessment and we start sending you students.
+We will need to arrange a visit to meet you and see your home and check you have a current gas safety certificate and insurance.
+Then we can arrange a Fire Risk Assessment and start sending you students.